The Devil Wears Prada (film): Musical adaptation

 In 2015, it was reported that Broadway producer Kevin McCollum had signed a deal two years earlier with Fox to develop some of the films from its back catalog into musicals for the stage.
 Two he expressed particular interest in were Mrs. Doubtfire (1993) and The Devil Wears Prada.
 Early in 2017, McCollum announced that in partnership with Fox Stage Productions, he was developing a musical version of The Devil Wears Prada (based on both the film and the book).
-Sir Elton John and Shaina Taub will be writing the score and lyrics for the project with playwright Paul Rudnick, who had written some early scenes for the screenplay, writing the book and lyrics.
+Sir Elton John and Shaina Taub wrote the score and lyrics for the project with playwright Paul Rudnick, who had written some early scenes for the screenplay, wrote the book and lyrics.
 McCollum did not say when he expected it to premiere but hoped it would eventually play on Broadway.

 In July 2019, the show held its first industry-only presentation of the initial reading for the show.
 It featured Emily Skinner as Miranda, Krystina Alabado as Andy, Heléne Yorke as Emily and Mario Cantone as Nigel.
 There has been no announcement about future workshops or tryouts before the anticipated Broadway run.

 In late September a premiere run was announced for July and August 2020 at the James M. Nederlander Theatre in Chicago.
-According to producer Kevin McCollum, it was important to director Anna D. Shapiro, artistic director of the Steppenwolf Theater Company, also located in Chicago, to have the show premiere there.
-Afterwards the show is expected to make its Broadway debut; where and when have not been announced.
+According to producer Kevin McCollum, it was important to director Anna D. Shapiro, artistic director of the Steppenwolf Theater Company in Chicago, to have the show premiere there.
+Afterwards the show is expected to make its Broadway debut, where and when have not been announced.